 The Executive Committee is the governing body in charge of supervising the execution of the General Assembly’s decisions and the administration and work of the General Secretariat.
-It meets three times a year and sets organizational policy and direction.
+It meets three times a year.

 The Committee's members sit at the top level of policing in their own countries and bring many years of experience and knowledge to advise and guide the Organization.
 Its role is to:

 - Supervise the execution of the decisions of the General Assembly;

 - Prepare the agenda for sessions of the General Assembly;

 - Submit to the General Assembly any programme of work or project which it considers useful;